 -Lock up anything that you know to be poisonous.
 Keeping the above list in mind, get down to a child’s level, or a pet’s level, and relocate any poison to a locked cabinet.

 -Use all-natural products.
 More and more people have been making the switch to eco-friendly and homemade cleaners and repellents.
 This provides them with a sense of satisfaction and peace of mind knowing that their family is safe.

-It is earthkind®'s mission to preserve the good, prevent the rest, providing households with an all-natural option to rodent repellents.
+It is EarthKind®’s mission to preserve the good, prevent the rest, providing households with botanical options for rodent control.
 With our StayAway® product line, you can protect your home from ants, moths, spiders and rodents, all while ridding your home of harmful poisons.